The survey was conducted in 4 waves as follows:

 Data Collection Notes

 PRE-LOADED INFORMATION: Basic household information was pre-loaded in the CATI assignments for each enumerator.
-The information, for example the household’s location, household head name, phone numbers et cetera, was used to help enumerators call and identify the target households.
-The list of individuals from the KIHBS CAPI pilot and their basic characteristics were uploaded which helped maintain the panel of individuals and ensured the status of each individual in the wave 1 and 2 surveys.
+The information, for example the household's location, household head name, phone numbers etc, was used to help enumerators call and identify the target households.
+The list of individuals from the KIHBS CAPI pilot and their basic characteristics were uploaded as well as basic information from previous survey waves where available from wave 2 onward.

-RESPONDENTS: The COVID-19 RRPS had ONE RESPONDENT per household.
-The target respondent was defined as the primary male or female from 2015/16 KIHBS CAPI Pilot.
+RESPONDENTS: The COVID-19 RRPS had one respondent per household.
+For the sample from the 2015/16 KIHBS CAPI pilot, the target respondent was defined as the primary male or female adult household member.
 They were randomly chosen where both existed to maintain gender balance.
 If the target respondent was not available for a call, the field team spoke to any adult currently living in the household of the target respondent.
 If the target respondent was deceased, the field team spoke to any adults that lived with the target respondent in 2015/16.
 Finally, if the household from 2015/16 split up, we targeted anyone in the household of the target respondent but did not survey a household member that no longer lives with the target respondent.
+For the sample based on Random Digit Dialing, the target respondent was the owner the phone number that was randomly selected.
+Where the target respondent was not available for the interview, we spoke to any other adult household member of the target respondent.

 Vyxer Research Management and Information Technology Consultancy Limited